18F/handbook/pages/travel-and-leave/travel-and-leave-policies/travel-guide-faq.md

 Your authorizing official must be a supervisor or director at GSA.

-If your travel is **nonbillable**, and coming from your team's budget, your authorizing official would be your supervisor or director.
+If your travel is **non-billable**, and coming from your team's budget, your authorizing official would be your supervisor or director.
 If expenses will be paid out of another team's budget (list of budgets available in cell C5 of [this sheet](https://docs.google.com/spreadsheets/d/1twEX5wrriQ3Tbn25wN4n8rZPF9h5NqRQWIskkW6xQpY/edit#gid=0)),